Franck1333/CryptoWatch-Tkinter/README.md

 ## The Folders and Files

-In this project we've got three folders
+In this project we've got some folders

 #### Folders
 ```